emmanavarro/0x03-unity-ui/README.md

 * A README.md file, at the root of the folder of the project
 * Use Unity’s default .gitignore in your project folder
 * Push the entire repo 0x02-unity-scripting, including .meta files
 * Scenes and project assets such as Materials must be named and organized as described in the tasks

-#### Follow me
+### Let's talk 💬

 | Author | GitHub | Twitter | Linkedin |
 | :---: | :---: | :---: | :---: |